braheezy/chip-8/README.md

 | Change the display scale factor.<br>**1** uses the original 64x32 pixel display. | 10 | `display_scale_factor` | `CHIP8_DISPLAY_SCALE_FACTOR` |
 | Delay the rate the interpreter processes instructions | 0 | `throttle_speed` | `CHIP8_THROTTLE_SPEED` |
 | Stop execution after this many instructions are executed | 0 | `cycle_limit` | `CHIP8_CYCLE_LIMIT` |

+### Run Modes and Quirks
+Timendus provides this succinct description of what Quirks are:
+> CHIP-8, SUPER-CHIP and XO-CHIP have subtle differences in the way they interpret the bytecode.
+We often call these differences quirks...This is one of the hardest parts to "get right" and often a reason why "some games work, but some don't".

+All quirks belong to some other variation of CHIP-8.
+They can be set individually in `config.toml`.
+To use the different generations of CHIP-8, run with the appropriate flag set.
+This is equivalent to enabling all the quirks for that chipset:

+    # Enable all COSMAC VIP works
+    chip8 --cosmac <ROM>

 ## Resources